mirageglobe/butlerfox/README.md

 - add chrootkit
 - Need to activate ninja mode so all commands output as codenumber and bash scripts?
 - Need remote samurai execution....automation.
-- suppress all the prompts as you can see; making most silent as this is meant to work nicely (ish) with Vagrant.
+- [done] suppress all the prompts as you can see; making most silent as this is meant to work nicely (ish) with Vagrant.
 - check packages option to see a summary of what is installed.
 - test suite needed (minitest)
-- consider using https://bitbucket.org/mirageglobe/samurai/get/master.tar.gz as curl location and untar

 Ninja